William Alwyn

+Alwyn's wartime work in particular was to lead him to be placed on a Nazi death list.

 Life and music

-William Alwyn was born William Alwyn Smith in Northampton, the son of Ada Tyler (Tompkins) and William James Smith.
+William Alwyn was born William Alwyn Smith in Northampton, England, the son of Ada Tyler (Tompkins) and William James Smith.
 He showed an early interest in music and began to learn to play the piccolo.
-At the age of 15 he entered the Royal Academy of Music in London where he studied flute and composition.
-He was a virtuoso flautist and for a time was a flautist with the London Symphony Orchestra.
+At the age of 15, he entered the Royal Academy of Music in London, where he studied flute, piano and composition.
+For a time he was a flautist with the London Symphony Orchestra.
 Alwyn served as professor of composition at the Royal Academy of Music from 1926 to 1955.

-Alwyn was a distinguished polyglot, poet, and artist, as well as musician.
-In 1948 he became a member of the Savile Club in London.
+Alwyn was a polyglot, poet, and artist, as well as musician.
+In 1948, he became a member of the Savile Club in London.
 He helped found the Composers' Guild of Great Britain (now merged into the British Academy of Songwriters, Composers and Authors), and was its chairman in 1949, 1950 and 1954.
-He was also sometime Director of the Mechanical-Copyright Protection Society, a Vice-President of the Society for the Promotion of New Music (S.P.N.M.) and Director of the Performing Right Society.
+He was also sometime Director of the Mechanical-Copyright Protection Society, a Vice-President of the Society for the Promotion of New Music (SPNM) and Director of the Performing Right Society.
 For many years he was one of the panel engaged by the BBC to read new scores to help assess whether the works should be performed and broadcast.
 He was appointed a CBE in 1978 in recognition of his services to music.

-His compositional output was varied and large and included five symphonies, four operas, several concertos, film scores and string quartets.
+His compositional output included five symphonies, four operas, several concertos, film scores and string quartets.

-Alwyn wrote over 70 film scores from 1941 to 1962.
-His classic film scores included Green for Danger, Odd Man Out, Desert Victory, Fires Were Started, The History of Mr. Polly, The Fallen Idol, The Black Tent, The Way Ahead, The True Glory and The Crimson Pirate.
+In addition to scores for documentaries, Alwyn wrote more than 70 feature film scores from 1941 to 1962.
+His classic film scores included Green for Danger (1944), Odd Man Out (1947), Desert Victory (1943), Fires Were Started (1943), The History of Mr. Polly (1949), The Fallen Idol (1948), The Black Tent (1956), The Way Ahead (1944), The True Glory (1945) and The Crimson Pirate (1952).
 Some of the scores have been lost, although many scores and sketches are now in the William Alwyn Archive at Cambridge University Library.
 In recent years CD recordings have been made.
 Some works, for which only fragmentary sketches remained, were reconstructed by Philip Lane or Christopher Palmer from the film soundtracks themselves.

+Alwyn's wartime scores were considered to be so critical to boosting public morale that he was placed on a Nazi German 'death list', a post-war discovery that apparently thrilled him.

-Alwyn relished dissonance, and devised his own alternative to twelve-tone serialism.
-For instance, in his third symphony (1955–56), eight notes of the possible twelve are used in the first movement, with the remaining four (D, E, F, and A♭) constituting the middle movement, and all twelve being combined for the finale.
-The work was premièred on the 10th of October 1956 at the Royal Festival Hall by Sir Thomas Beecham.
+Alwyn relished dissonance, and devised his own alternative to 12-tone serialism.
+For instance, in his Third Symphony (1955–56), eight notes of the possible 12 are used in the first movement, with the remaining four (D, E, F, and A♭) constituting the middle movement, and all 12 being combined for the finale.
+The work was premièred on 10 October 1956 at the Royal Festival Hall by Sir Thomas Beecham.

 Alwyn's concerto for harp and string orchestra, Lyra Angelica, was popularized when the American figure skater Michelle Kwan performed to it at the 1998 Winter Olympics.